tgosnell/employeesAPI/README.md

 ### DELETE - changes one employee from ACTIVE status to INACTIVE status

-Call the employees endpoint using DELETE method passing the id of the employee you want to set to INACTIVE (i.e. https://an8ebmfhc4.execute-api.us-west-2.amazonaws.com/pre/employees?id=5c47e892-0b42-44b9-b41a-2d7fe9038718)
+Call the employees endpoint using DELETE method passing the id of the employee you want to set to INACTIVE

 # Notes: